 I believe in a holistic approach to establish balance between mental wellness, physical health and spiritual connection.
 Years ago you wouldn't hear me talking about spirituality at all and this is a topic that many roll their eyes about, but it is an important component and can be incredibly healing.
 Spirituality is not a requirement for therapy to be effective, but it's helpful to have an open-mind to at the very least explore what this concept means to you.

 When I'm not working, I enjoy exploring in nature.
 Grounding myself at the beach or taking in the fresh air of the woods, I feel a sense of freedom outdoors.
 I am a mad scientist in the kitchen and I like getting my hands dirty in the garden.
-I am a yogi at heart and love to burn incense and sage when I'm meditating at home.
+I am a yogi at heart and love to burn incense when I'm meditating at home.
 I have an old soul with a unique vibe and I'm happy to answer any questions that you might have about my services.
 Thanks for taking the time to learn a little about me.
 Hope to hear from you!